Benign familial pemphigus

 - Corticosteroid injections into inflamed plaques

-- Botulinum toxin to reduce sweating, thus reducing colonisation by microorganisms and flare-ups
+- Botulinum toxin to reduce sweating in axillae and groins, thus reducing colonisation by microorganisms and flare-ups

 - Phototherapy (ultraviolet light) has also been used.